CRM and Data PlatformsEmail Marketing & AutomationSocial Media & Influencer Marketing

 Kinsta

-Think of customer support as a journey and identify key touch points that inform customers about the changes made to the support system.
-These include examples such as redirecting old landing pages to a community forum where customers can find new and inspiring material on the brand’s ongoing developments – support-related or otherwise.
+Consider customer support as a journey and identify key touch points for informing customers about the changes in the support system.
+These include redirecting old landing pages to a community forum where customers can find new and inspiring material on the brand’s ongoing developments, support-related or otherwise.

-Key Takeaway: The adage, “more is better” is not always preferable when it comes to using tools for offering a stellar customer service experience.
+Key Takeaway: The adage, more is better is not always preferable when using tools to offer a stellar customer service experience.
 Sometimes, fewer and more focused options do the job better and quicker.
-Also, it makes sense to guide your customers throughout the ‘changes’ that are being made by way of clear and effective communication and providing alternate support options.
+Also, it makes sense to guide your customers throughout the changes being made through clear and effective communication and providing alternate support options.

 Customers often love a company for its unique offerings, competitive pricing, ease of convenience, and quality products, among other things.
-Very rarely does a “good customer experience” come up on the list of reasons as to why they prefer brand A over brand B.
+Very rarely does a good customer experience come up on why they prefer brand A over brand B.

 • Those never-ending long queues on the phone from the customer service provider.